 The rest of day the day was pleasant walking, not too much ups and downs, but very diverse and beautiful views.

 After St.Blasien the trail leads to a sawmill, the "Glashofsäge" - here the trails plits in two directions.
 Both lead to the Feldberg eventuall and can also be walked in a circle.
-We took the right "arm" and walked to Menzenschwand.
+We chose the right "arm" and walked on towards Menzenschwand.

-We ended up getting a little artifical rain walking through a so called "Nasslager", an area where felled trees are collected and kept wet to ensure wood quality once they are passed on to the sawill.
+Shortly after that we ended up getting a little artifical rain walking through a so called "Nasslager", an area where felled trees are collected and kept wet to ensure wood quality until they can be passed on to the sawill.
 Unfortunately the water spouts not only watered the trees, but also the path that led through the place.
-It was fun though, we felt a bit like in a jump and run adventure as we ran through along the path, trying to avoid the water jets as good as possible.
+It was fun though, we felt a bit like in a jump and run adventure as we ran along the path, trying to avoid the water jets as good as possible.
 Also the warm weather dried everything that had gotten damp very fast.

-There was another section we really enjoyed, I just don't know if it has a name.
-Reading the trail notes I think it's the area called "Holzmättle", but not entirely sure.
+A little bit further on was another section we really enjoyed.
+Reading the trail notes and comparing with the map it probably was the area called "Holzmättle", but not entirely sure.
 It came after the water spouts and before our camp for the night.
 The path led up a hill, and everything felt like we were high up in the mountains.
-The ground was soft and springe, just like it and the trees even smelled like the oh so typical mountain vegetation of the alps.
+The ground was soft and springy, and the trees even smelled like the oh so typical mountain vegetation of the alps.
 I loved it.

 Shortly after we arrived at our camp for the night, this time pretty early.
 The Grillplatz Menzenschwand was perfect – a lot of even ground to put up our tent, a campfire site and enough dry wood around to make a camp fire.
 It was a perfect camping evening.
 After Dinner Tim also tried out some night time photography.